-Where to Find LGBT Travel Inspiration & Things to Do
+Where to Find LGBTQ Travel Inspiration & Things to Do

-(For more blogs, check out my list here: http://travelsofadam.com/gay-travel/)
+For more blogs, check out my complete list!

-Websites – There are a handful of dedicated LGBT travel websites that publish detailed and up to date guides.
+There are a handful of dedicated LGBTQ travel websites that publish detailed and up to date guides.
 My favorite are:

-- Out Traveler – once a print magazine, still publishes and maintains up-to-date LGBT city guides on its website.
+- Out Traveler – once a print magazine, still publishes and maintains up-to-date LGBTQ city guides on its website.

 - AfterEllen – Regularly publishes lesbian travel guides.

-Local magazines, newspapers, and guides – There are countless independent, LGBT-oriented city magazines and newspapers around the world.
-It doesn’t matter if you’re in Adelaide, Australia, or London, England — you’re going to find a local LGBT print publication or guide.
+There are countless independent, LGBTQ-oriented city magazines and newspapers around the world.
+It doesn’t matter if you’re in Australia or England — you’re going to find a local LGBTQ print publication or guide.
 Some will include weekly listings of clubs, parties, and events; others might feature personal ads.

 - Siegessäule, Berlin’s free gay magazine, likes to claim one of the highest readerships and circulations of any print media in Germany.